gomorpheus/morpheus-docs/release_notes/current.rst

 Unattend Agent Install mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The |morpheus| Windows Agent can now be installed via VMware Guest Execution in VMware and vCloud Director clouds.
-To enabled, set Agent Install Mode to ``Cloud-init / Unattend (when available)`` in target cloud Advanced Settings.
+The |morpheus| Windows Agent can now be installed via the unattend.xml during Guest Customizations in VMware and vCloud Director clouds.
+To enabled, set Agent Install Mode to ``Cloud-init / Unattend (when available)`` in target Cloud(s) Advanced Settings.

 Ubuntu 18.04 Support for Morpheus App Nodes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^